TechyArmughan/Alpha/README.md

 It can do Wikipedia searches for you.
 It is capable of opening websites like Google, Youtube, etc., in a web browser.
 It is capable of opening your code editor or IDE with a single voice command.
 Enough talks!
-Let's start building our own J.A.R.V.I.S.
+Let's start building our own A.L.P.H.A

-10:08 – Starting VS Code
+10:08 – Starting Pycharm
-I am going to use the VS Code IDE in this video.
+I am going to use the Pycharm IDE in this video.
 Feel free to use any other IDE you are comfortable with.
 Start a new project and make a file called jarvis.py.

 10:54 – Defining Speak Function
 The first and foremost thing for an A.I. assistant is that it should be able to speak.
-To make our J.A.R.V.I.S. talk, we will make a function called speak().
+To make our A.L.P.H.A talk, we will make a function called speak().
 This function will take audio as an argument, and then it will pronounce it.

 def speak(audio):
        pass      #For now, we will write the conditions later.